 Pianta Village: The lofty ancestral home of the Piantas is built around the upper trunk of a gigantic palm tree situated in the middle of a wide crater, which helps protect its residents from Isle Delfino's natural predators.
 A forest of mushrooms grows beneath the village, some of which act as natural trampolines.
 This stage becomes available after collecting thirty Shine Sprites to unlock the Rocket Nozzle in Delfino Plaza, allowing Mario to reach the red Warp Pipe on top of the Plaza's Shine Gate.

 Corona Mountain: Mario's only objective within this lava-drenched volcano is to reach its uppermost peak, where he confronts Bowser and Bowser Jr. in the game's final boss battle.
-This stage becomes available after completing the seven Shadow Mario-related Episodes from each of the game's seven main stages.
+This stage becomes available after completing the seven Shadow Mario-related Episodes from each of the game's seven episodic stages.
 It is accessed through a small rocky cave located behind Delfino Plaza's Shine Gate.